Workshop Participant Package

 This time of year can be rainy or snowy, so bring lots of clothing and don’t forget your rain gear.
 An umbrella is a relief on rainy days.
 A camera rain cover is a worthwhile investment.

 To reach some of the field locations, we may have to hike several miles.
 The hikes are considered easy to moderate.
-To participate at that field location, you must be able to hike one- to four-mile round trip on moderate terrain.
-If you have concerns about your physical fitness, call me to discuss.
+To participate at that field location, you must be able to hike one- to four-mile round trip on moderate and uneven terrain.
+If you have concerns about your physical fitness, call us to discuss.
 You can also sit out a field location.
 There are plenty of subjects to photograph near the parking lots.

 • Check the Activity Level on the workshop product page to see the expected type of hiking.